tmobile/magentaA11y/_checklist-native/table-row-button.md

 ---

 ## General Notes

-- A scrolling, single-column row or list of rows that can be divided into sections or groups
+A table row/list item can be created by using different types of native components in iOS and Android, such as iOS `List`, `Button`, `UITableView` and Android `RecyclerView`, `Column`, and `LazyColumn`.

+In general, a table row/list item is an interactive item within a scrolling, single-column row or list of rows.
+The table row/list item can contain multiple elements inside it such as text, form inputs, buttons, etc. However, a table row/list item can also be a non-interactive element as well.

-- You should use a native component rather than custom component, because it will announce the correct built-in screen reader output for free.
+You should use a native component rather than custom component, because it will have the correct name, role, and values associated with it for accessibility.

 ## iOS
 ### Developer Notes on Name, Role, Groupings, and State
 #### Name
-- Programmatic name describes the purpose of the control.
+The programmatic name describes the purpose of the control.

 - If visible text label exists, the programmatic name should match the visible text label.
     - **Note:** Setting a programmatic name while a visible text label exists may cause VoiceOver to duplicate the announcement of the name.
 If this happens, hide the visible text label from VoiceOver recognization.

-**UIKit**
 - The visible label is the programmatic name
   - If there is a description following the visible label, it must be announced before the role.

+**UIKit**
 - If a visible label is not applicable in this case, set the button's `accessibilityLabel` to the label of your choice.
   - To do this in Interface Builder, set the label using the Identity Inspector
 - To hide labels from VoiceOver programmatically, set the label's `isAccessibilityElement` property to `false`
 - To hide labels from VoiceOver using Interface Builder, uncheck `Accessibility Enabled` in the Identity Inspector.

 **SwiftUI**
-- The visible label is the programmatic name
-  - If there is a description following the visible label, it must be announced before the role.
 - If no visible label, use view modifier `accessibilityLabel(_:)`.
 - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 #### Role
-- When using non-native controls (custom controls), roles will need to be manually coded.
+When using non-native controls (custom controls), roles will need to be manually coded.

 **UIKit**
+- Implement a [`UITableView`](https://developer.apple.com/documentation/uikit/uitableview) which is defined as "A view that presents data using rows in a single column."
+- If `UITableView` does not fit the use case, please use a `UIButton` and style as appropriate.
-- Implement a `UITableVIew`.
-Set the specific `UITableViewCell` as interactive or capable of a tap gesture.
+- Set the specific `UITableViewCell` as interactive or capable of a tap gesture.
 - If user is redirected away from the app, set `accessibilityTraits` to `.link`.
 - If user is redirected to a screen within the app, set `accessibilityTraits` to `.button`.

 **SwiftUI**
-- Use native `List` view
+- Use native [`List`](https://developer.apple.com/documentation/swiftui/list) view, defined as "A container that presents rows of data arranged in a single column, optionally providing the ability to select one or more members."
-  - If using the `List` view is not suitable for your use case, you may implement as a `UIButton` and stylize the component as an interactable table row.
+  - If using the `List` view is not suitable for your use case, you may implement as a `Button` and stylize the component as an interactable table row.
 Or you may make a fully custom table row from scratch that is interactable and redirects the user to the correct destination.
 - If user is redirected away from the app, use view modifier `accessibilityAddTraits(.isButton)` to assign the role as Link.
 - If user is redirected away from the app, use view modifier `accessibilityAddTraits(.isLink)` to assign the role as Link.
 - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.